reo420/RemoteCMD/README.md

 leave - leaves the session <br />
 kill - deletes the client <br />

-# Currently in BETA, you dont have access to the source code, and you can only test it on localhost, no IP/DNS/PORT setting allowed.

-# RemoteCMD is in BETA, this is only a preview.
+# RemoteCMD is in BETA, i will work on new features, too!
 ![alt text](https://github.com/0xStressedd/RemoteCMD/blob/main/Screenshot%202021-01-30%20151618.png)

 # Connecting: